Hanna Marin: Season 7

 Hanna is tortured by AD for a while, but she is able to escape and is brought home with the help of Mary Drake.
 Hanna tries to make her relationship with Jordan work, but ultimately realizes she can't love Jordan the way she wants to and ends her engagement with him.
 Hanna doesn't tell the others about her break-up and wears a fake diamond ring.
 In "Exes and OMG" Hanna becomes convinced that Noel Kahn is "A.D.", when the others don't believe her, she goes rogue and kidnaps Noel and tries to get him to confess to being A.D. after realizing Noel isn't A.D. she lets him go.
-Later she and Caleb realize their partners for life and get back together.
+Later she and Caleb realize they're partners for life and get back together.
 In "Choose or Loose" Hanna and Caleb get married.
 In one of the final moments of the series finale, Hanna tells the girls she is pregnant with Caleb's child.